Let’s imagine you wake up one morning and head out to work. As you approach your vehicle, you try to unlock your car with your key.

 Wrong Key

-Sometimes the crucial will fit the lock and even turn.
+Sometimes the vital will fit the lock and even turn.
 However, the car will not open.

 How To Fix It

-Ensure you have the correct key for your vehicle.
-Sometimes it’s the simple things we often overlook.
+Ensure you have the proper key for your vehicle.
+Sometimes it’s the basic things we often overlook.

 Dirt In The Keyhole

-Ever wondered why your car lock has a shielding cover?
+Ever wondered why your car lock has a protective cover?
 The answer is simple: to prevent dirt from entering the lock.

 Dust and dirt can enter the lock and prevent the key from turning.
-This issue occurs far more often in unshielded car locks than in shielded ones.
+This issue occurs far more frequently in exposed car locks than in shielded ones.

 How To Fix It

 In this situation, air spray can help eliminate dust and other particles from the lock.
-However, these might push it further in or even harm the mechanism if you’re unfortunate.
+However, these might push it further in or even damage the mechanism if you’re unlucky.

 It’s better to check with your local mechanic, as they have the suitable tools to clean your lock.